devandrepascoa/FLOWViZ/README.md

     **Save the connection.**

-7. Copy the dag_generator.py script into the dags/ folder (must be in the same directory where the docker-compose.yaml is).
+5. Copy the dag_generator.py script into the dags/ folder (must be in the same directory where the docker-compose.yaml is).

-8. Also, copy the dag_template.py script into the include/ folder (in the same directory).
+6. Also, copy the dag_template.py script into the include/ folder (in the same directory).

-9. Inside the Airflow's dashboard and toggle on the `dag_generator` DAG (switch on the left of the DAG's name).
+7. Inside the Airflow's dashboard and toggle on the `dag_generator` DAG (switch on the left of the DAG's name).

+8. Register flowviz account at http://localhost:4000/flowviz with username admin and password admin

 If everything went well, no errors should be displayed by the client (aka it must not appear that `mongodb_flowviz` connection, used by the dag_generator DAG, is not recognized).